Amber Rose: SlutWalk

 In October 2015, Rose led the Los Angeles-based SlutWalk to honor all women who have been judged and demeaned for their sexual behavior.
 As part of the event, she spoke publicly about the instances of shaming she has experienced, specifically mentioning an incident at the age of 14, when a male classmate pulled his genitals out while in a closet with her playing the kissing game "seven minutes in heaven".
 Rose related that he tricked her into kneeling down in front of him, then threw open the closet door for all of their friends to see, suggesting oral sex had taken place.
 Rose grew visibly agitated while speaking about the bullying that followed, demonstrating for her audience the depth of the trauma the experience caused.
 Rose has since been associated with the event annually.

 Political views

 When asked about Donald Trump in August 2016, Rose stated, "He's just such an idiot.
 He's so weird.
 I really hope he's not president."
-By May 2024, Rose announced her support for Trump in the 2024 U.S. presidential election, formally endorsing him during a speech at the 2024 Republican National Convention in July.
+In May 2024, Rose announced her support for Trump in the 2024 United States presidential election, formally endorsing him during a speech at the 2024 Republican National Convention in July.